 Chess for Success is open to Vernon students in grades 2 - 8

 Chess for Success

-Students who are interested in joining the Chess Club can sign up during the SUN enrollment week of September 12-16.
+Students who are interested in joining the Chess Club can sign up during the SUN enrollment weeks.
 You'll need to complete an SEI/SUN application and Class Choice Forms.

 History of Chess For Success

 Founded in 1994, Chess for Success is an extracurricular, educational program that uses chess to teach children important skills necessary for success in school and life.
 More than 52 schools host Chess for Success programs, with more than 2,500 children participating.
 This appealing after-school activity promotes their healthy development, enriches their lives, and entices them to attend school so they can participate in chess club.
 Children have to make decisions slowly and patiently about choosing good moves and then re-evaluate their decisions.
 Without realizing it, they are developing the same skills children need to read a book with comprehension, solve a math problem and take exams.